0xilis/shortcut-sign/README.md

 Commands:

  extract: extract unsigned shortcut from a signed shortcut.
+ verify: verify signature of signed shortcut. (currently only contact-signed)
  auth: extract auth data of shortcut
  version: display version of shortcut-sign